 Raina Carrillo ran for Mayor of Inglewood on November 8, 2022 and this dream all started when she was an at-risk youth at the age of 15 years old when she attended a community event and spoke to former Mayor Dorn and Chief Banks of Inglewood.
 She currently works in the Crenshaw District doing Gang Intervention with Developing Options to help make a difference in these youth live.
 Raina listened to her mother about starting her own non-profit organization "The Phoenix Rising Coalition" to give back to her alma maters in Inglewood.
 Raina was a Case Manager at Soledad Enrichment Action working with at-risk youth being her client's advocate."
 Raina had the honor of working with City of Los Angeles under the leadership of Mayor Antonio Villaraigosa as a Program Manager for the department of Gang Reduction & Youth Development.
 Ultimately, Raina has been a great ally to Inglewood and the greater Los Angeles community her purpose and passion moves her to continue bettering her environment that her very own children will soon grow up in.
 Ensuring her part is done to bring about change and get that much closer to peace and unity in the community.

-Maria Cervantes was born and raised in Zamora Michoacan by maternal grandparents.
-She is an active community member of Santa Ana, CA. Her undergrad is in Human Services from CSUF and Executive MBA from Chapman University.
-Maria has more than 20 years of experience advocating for minorities and children's well-being, access to quality education, and health equity.
-Maria is currently the Director of Partnerships and Strategic Communications as part of the leadership team at Latino Health Access.
-Previously, Maria had an 18-year career at MIND Research Institute, an Irvine, CA-based nonprofit organization.
-As the Community Partnerships Director, she raised millions in funds and created national collaborative partnerships in STEM-focused programs accessible for under-served students.
-Maria is an active board member and volunteer in various organizations including an advisor for OCHYCC.
-Maria has been recognized for her tremendous work and impact on behalf of our community's young students.
-A few of those recognitions include the 2018 "Corazón de La Communidad" by Santa Ana's Delhi Center; 2014 the OC Metro Top Woman to Watch, and the National Fun Fearless Latina by Cosmopolitan for Latinas among others.
+Maria Cervantes born and raised by her grandparents in Michoacan, Mexico until she migrated to Santa Ana, CA. Maria received a B.S. from CSUF, and an Executive MBA from Chapman University.
+Maria has more than 27 years of experience advocating for minorities and children’s well being, access to quality education and health equity.
+Maria is currently the Executive Director for UCI-OC Alliance whose mission is to advance UCI as a Latine Thriving University through engaging and supporting Latine students, staff, and faculty.
+Previous to UCI, she was part of the Executive Leadership team at Latino Health Access.
+Maria had an 18 year career at MIND Research Institute an ed-tech non-profit organization, where she raised millions in funds and created national collaborative partnerships in STEM focused programs accessible for under-served students.
+Maria is a dedicated advisor for the OC Hispanic Youth Chamber of Commerce.
+Maria has been recognized for her tremendous work and impact on behalf of our community’s young students.
+A few of those recognitions include the 2018 “Corazón de La Comunidad” by Santa Ana’s Delhi Center; 2014 the OC Metro Top Woman to Watch and Ambassador of the Year for the Orange County Hispanic Chamber of Commerce; 2013, the Comerica Bank, Best of LA Women's Business Award and the the National Fun Fearless Latina by Cosmopolitan for Latinas.